stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 We now give the "hello world" of dependetly typed programming:
 Lists indexed over natural numbers, representing their length.
-Also I said *dependently typed* above, this actually does not yet involve full fledged dependent types.
+Although I just said *dependently typed*, this actually does not yet involve full fledged dependent types.
 We could encode something similar (but with less syntactic convenience) in Haskell after enabling the following extensions: `GADTs`, `DataKinds`, and `KindSignatures`.